Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 WEATHER STATIONS ARE A BREEZE

-A Long With Making My Clocks I Build Weather Stations Which Includes A Themometer, Barometer, Hygrometer And A Clock.
-I Do These In Different Type Patterens Like A Shield Design And A Rectangular Design Along With Long Shield Type Tops And A Rounded Bottom That Measures About 24" Long With Four Different Guages And A 3" Stick On Emblem On The Top And Sometimes Bottom Also.
+A Long With Making My Clocks I Also Build Some Weather Stations Which Includes A Themometer, Barometer, Hygrometer And A Clock.
+I Did These In Different Type Patterens Like A Shield Design And A Rectangular Design Along With Long Shield Type Tops And A Rounded Bottom That Measures About 24" Long With Four Different Guages And A 3" Stick On Emblem On The Top And Sometimes Bottom Also.
 I Most Of The Time Make These Out Of Walnut Or Cherry.
 Both Look Great When Completed.
 I Am Not A Big Stain User.
 I Like Just A Clear Poly To Cover The Wood With Two Coats On Each Finished Weather Station.
 I Use To Make About Twelve Different Weather Stations For Our Local Fire Department For The Annual Banquet Held Every April.
 I Did Them For About A Five Year Period And They Wanted A Change.
-I Might Be Ceramics Now!
+I Might Be Laser Engraved Wood On A Tin Colored Front.

 18 DEGREE CLOCK

 This clock I made from left over pieces that I had in my scrap box.
-Every piece was cut at an 18 degree angle using my Dewalt Chop Saw.
+Every piece was cut at an 18 degree angle using my Dewalt Mieter Saw.
 It was a fun project to do and get all the cuts at the right angles.
 I used a red oak minwax stain to add some color to it.
 I got the clockworks from Klockit.
+This was the last clock that I built before moving from Perry to Warsaw.

 CLOCK OF THE MONTH

 I Spend Time Every Month Trying To Come Up With A Different Design Or Style For Something To Build.
 I Keep All Of My Drawings On Hand And Take A Clock And Make A Different Style Base Or Different Shape For The Clockworks To Fit Into.
 I Took A Pocket Watch Style And Made A Small One Then Made A Much Larger One.
 I Have Made Five Different Four - Posted Mantel Clocks With A Pendulum With Each One.
-I Sold Them To Our Fire Company For A Drawing They Had At There Spring And Fall Gun Raffles.
+I Made Them For Our Fire Company For A Drawing They Had At There Spring And Fall Gun Raffles.
 They Were A Big Hit.
 Tickets Were Sold Seperatly On Just The Clock.
 We Sold Quite A Few Tickets.
-Each Time I Made One It Was Different.
+Each Time I Made One It Was Different Kind Of Clock.
 I Took A Picture Of Each One That I Made.
+Now Since I Stop My Woodworking They Are Raffleing A Gun Cabinet And A Gun Safe.

 DSLRJIM@YAHOO.COM